tez-capital/docs.tez.capital_content/en/getting-started/slashing-explained.md

 - **Denunciation period**: 1 cycle - denouncements must be submitted within this window
 - **Slashing delay**: 1 cycle - slashing is applied at the end of the cycle after denunciation

-> **ℹ️ Note:** The denunciation reward was reduced from 1/2 to 1/11 to prevent adversarial delegates from profiting by intentionally misbehaving and self-denouncing at the expense of their stakers.
+> **ℹ️ INFO:** The denunciation reward was reduced from 1/2 to 1/11 to prevent adversarial delegates from profiting by intentionally misbehaving and self-denouncing at the expense of their stakers.

 ## The Forbidden Period